arcalot/arcaflow-engine/README.md

 ## Building a simple workflow

-The simplest workflow is the example plugin workflow:
+The simplest workflow is the example plugin workflow: (save it to workflow.yaml)

 ```yaml
 input: